tencent cloud

 2. Run demo locally.

-2.1 Download source code by Github or Zip.
+2.1 Download source code by GitHub or Zip.

-2.2 Run demo locally by following steps.
+2.2 Run demo locally with the following steps.

 quick-demo-js